More than 90% of online experiences begin with a search engine, with Google receiving over 63,000 searches per second on any given day.

 It means paying special attention to Featured Snippets.
 These are the quick answers to question search queries that appear above the number one spot in Google (position 0), and are often read as results in voice searches.

-It also means putting even more of an emphasis on local SEO and “near me” searches.
+It also means placing an even bigger emphasis on local SEO and “near me” searches.

 Even if you aren’t a traditionally local shop, you still need to make sure you properly claim and fill out your Google My Business page and all other online directories, and are collecting as many online reviews as possible.